rawalpandey/Resource-Provisioning-using-Cloud-Federation/README.md

 of resource they need and need not be the concerned about the vendor.
 The platform will decide and divide the data equally across different vendors or across different servers within a vendor.
-This will reduce, if not prevent the loss of data in case of attack on vendor.Literature Review:
+This will reduce, if not prevent the loss of data in case of attack on vendor.

-G. Zangara, D. Terrana, P. P. Corso, M. Ughetti and G. Montalbano, "A Cloud Federation Architecture," 2015 10th International Conference on P2P, Parallel, Grid, Cloud and Internet Computing (3PGCIC), Krakow, 2015, pp.
-498-503.
-doi: 10.1109/3PGCIC.2015.183
+### Introduction:
-Abstract: Nowadays public Cloud providers offer similar services within few service models, mainly IaaS and PaaS.
+Nowadays public Cloud providers offer similar services within few service models, mainly IaaS and PaaS.
 Cloud providers give to the user the feeling to dispose of infinite resources, thus having to predict the user requirements in order to provide services with minimal costs, maintaining